yTakkar/Handy-Highlight/README.md

 # Handy-Highlight

-A very handy tool for highlighting the text & having fun - Inspired by [Medium](https://medium.com)!!
+A very handy tool for highlighting the text & then having fun with it - Inspired by [Medium](https://medium.com).
+Demo below!!

 # Quick links
 1. [Usage](#usage)